Mountains of the Moon University: Overview

 MMU was established as a service for the rural communities of Uganda.

 Courses are structured to develop analytical and applied skills.
 All students undertake assessed field work during the 'recess term' which is presented using computer based technology at the start of the next semester.
 All students complete three hours of hands-on computer studies every week.
-The majority of courses can be taken as either a Weekend or an Evening option.
+The majority of courses can be taken as either a weekend or an evening option.
 This is designed to allow students to work and help to pay their way through their courses.
 The Austrian Service Abroad has been active at the MMU since 2007.

 The university has established a Centre for African Developmental Studies, to study, research and create African knowledge and understanding, and suggest how this can be applied to inform development in an African context.
 MMU's ‘special approach’ will permit new ideas that effectively bridge between local cultures and broader developmental opportunities to be tried and tested, new development models to be synthesized and development competences to be identified and understood in a holistic framework.
-As well as integrating these ideas with current courses, the centre has established a Masters programme, undertaking research and establishing a Cultural and Historical Archive.
+As well as integrating these ideas with current courses, the centre has established a master's programme, undertaking research and establishing a Cultural and Historical Archive.
 All these areas of activity have strong potential for partnership between MMU and universities overseas.

 Schools and directorates

 There are multiple study programmes offered which generally include certificate, diploma and degree options.
-The academic courses on offer are organised under the following Schools:
+The academic courses on offer are organised under the following schools: